yeslogic/prince-php-wrapper/README.md

 The `prince.php` file defines a class called `Prince` that contains methods that can be called to convert HTML and XML documents into PDF.

-Note that the `Prince` class is written for PHP 5, and requires modification to work with PHP 4.
+Note that the `Prince` class requires PHP 5.3.0 or later.

 Constructor
 -----------